lopworks/singular.github.io/source/includes/_account.md

 from_date | string | Required.
 Starting range date for statement in ISO 8601 format 'YYYY-MM-DD' to_date | string | Required.
 Ending range date for statement in ISO 8601 format 'YYYY-MM-DD' transaction_type | string | Optional.
 Specify type of transactions to be included - debit, credit or both (default) delivery_format | string | Optional.
 Specify format of the response received.
-Options are json (default), csv delivery_channel | string | Optional.
+Options are json (default), csv, pdf delivery_channel | string | Optional.
 Specify channel for delivery.
 Options are online (default), email (requires supplying delivery_email as a parameter) delivery_email | string | Required if delivery_channel is email.
 Specify Email Address to receive statement.